-- 1. Applicant and contractor information, - 2.
-Project site description and information, including physical and biological environment - 3.
-Location maps and shoreline survey or certified shoreline maps, as appropriate.
-The shoreline shall not be altered makai of the documented shoreline as a result of any activities. - 4.
-Receiving State Waters information, - 5.
-Project description, including construction plan - 6.
-Description of existing sedimentary environment and sediment compatibility analysis - 7.
-Project schedule, - 8.
-Community Consultation and Engagement Plan, and - 9.
-A Best Management Practices Plan including BMPs contained in Appendix B; and - 10.
-Additional Plan requirements outlined in the Programmatic Terms and Conditions section on page 8 of this document.
+- 1. Applicant, consultant (if applicable) and contractor information.
+The applicant is the project proponent and may designate a consultant to communicate on their behalf but is legally responsible for the project.
+For all applications utilizing state lands, a signature of the land manger is required. - 2.
+Project site description and information, including physical and biological environment. - 3.
+Location maps. - 4.
+A certified shoreline (for projects not proposed by a public entity).
+The shoreline shall not be altered makai of its' documented location as a result of any activities. - 5.
+Receiving State Waters information. - 6.
+Project description, including construction plan. - 7.
+Description of existing sedimentary environment and sediment compatibility analysis. - 8.
+Project schedule. - 9.
+Demonstration of initial consultation with neighboring property owners, cultural practitioners, and community groups active in the proposed location.
+All proposed nourishment project applicants and all proposed private sand pushing, backpassing and bypassing applicants must consult with the surrounding community and address concerns resulting from consultation as part of the application process. - 10.
+Community Consultation and Engagement Plan (see Appendix E) and - 11.
+A Best Management Practices Plan which incorporates all BMPs in Appendix B. and - Additional Plan requirements outlined in the Programmatic Terms and Conditions section of this document appliable to the project category and scope.